 The movie starts off with some mediocre girls trying out for a cheerleading squad.
 Everyone makes it except for a nerd in glasses named Vicky.
 The other girls make fun of her and push her.
 Vicky falls and hits her head on the bleachers.
 Vicky comes home and is bullied by her mom too.
 Her mom is lip injected to hell and tells her daughter that “Second is only first loser.”
 Vicky goes to her room and smashes her face into a mirror while voices play in her head…

-It’s Vicky’s 30th birthday and she goes over to her boyfriends house, he seems to be a nice guy who gives her birthday sex.
+It’s Vicky’s 30th birthday, and she goes over to her boyfriend’s house; he seems to be a nice guy who gives her birthday sex.
+(He practically says HE is her gift.)
 Darren seems to be using Vicky for her mom’s money.
 He buys a laptop to “apply for jobs.” but gambles instead.

 At Highschool, Heather is a popular white girl with some POC friends.
 (Maddy and Kelly.)
 Heather is a cheerleader who is back from an injury.
 Vicky arrives on campus and everyone feels sorry for the new girl.
 Vicky eats her lunch in a bathroom stall… on the floor!!!

 At cheer tryouts, the girls nail the routine.
-Vicky asks the coach what she can work on to be considered for captain.
-The coach tells her that she needs to work her jumps and she might be considered for co-captain… which is basically SECOND!
+Vicky asks the coach what she can work on to be considered as captain.
+The coach tells her she needs to work on her jumps, and she might be considered for co-captain… which is basically SECOND!
 This is what happens.
-Heather makes the team and Maddy/Vicky (or Caitlin.) are co-captains.
-Vicky truly can’t handle being in second, so in the middle of the night she pours oil all over the bleachers.
+Heather makes the team, and Maddy/Vicky (or Caitlin.) are co-captains.
+Vicky truly can’t handle being in second, so in the middle of the night, she pours oil all over the bleachers.
 The next day, Vicky sabotages Maddy and causes her to slip on the oil and flip over the bleachers fracturing her ankle.
 Vicky gets promoted to captain.

 Liam throws a party.
-While the girls are getting ready at Heather’s house Vicky chugs some vodka from a locked liquor cabinet and leave it open for Heather’s parents to find.
-This is a problem because Heather’s sister is an alcoholic and her parents are very sensitive about drinking.
-Heather barely get to the party before she has to go home, leaving Vicky to seduce Liam.
+While the girls are getting ready at Heather’s house, Vicky chugs some vodka from a locked liquor cabinet and leaves it open for Heather’s parents to find.
+This is a problem because Heather’s sister is an alcoholic, and her parents are very sensitive about drinking.
+Heather barely gets to the party before she has to go home, leaving Vicky to seduce Liam.

 Darren is not into Vicky staying out late and her changing attitude.
 He doesn’t have to like it because his name is not on the lease.
-Her mom’s is.
-Vicky kicks him out and redecorates her room as a teenager room.
+Her mom is.
+Vicky kicks him out and redecorates her room as a teenager’s room.

 The next day at school, Maddie and Heather are annoyed that Vicky is taking over their lives.
 Heather liked Liam and is now suspicious of Vicky.
 Especially when she sees texts from Darren.
 Heather tells Liam to be careful.

 Darren is also suspicious and follows Vicky to school.
-He see her kiss Liam and work on her cheer routines and promises to ruin Vicky’s secret.
-She begs him to meet her for dinner at her place and she will explain everything.
-She does, but then bashes Darren’s head in with a frying pan.
+He sees her kiss Liam and work on her cheer routines and promises to ruin Vicky’s secret.
+She begs him to meet her for dinner at her place, and she will explain everything.
+She does but then bashes Darren’s head in with a frying pan.

-The highschoolers are catching on that Vicky is older then she says she is.
-When she calls a meme a “Me me” Liam is DISGUSTED.
-Things don’t get better when the real Caitlin decides to go back to highschool.
-Vicky kills her before it can become an issue
+The high schoolers are catching on that Vicky is older than she says she is.
+When she calls a meme a “Me me,” Liam is DISGUSTED.
+Things don’t get better when Caitlin decides to return to high school.
+Vicky kills her before it can become an issue.

-Vicky learns that Heather is onto her and she plants booze in her locker and talks to the coach.
-Heather’s parents ground her and she is banned from the big game.
-While home, Heather does research online and finds out who Caitlyn really is.
-Heather goes to Vicky’s mother and tells her that Vicky is impersonating a highschool student.’’
+Vicky learns that Heather is onto her, and she plants booze in her locker and talks to the coach.
+Heather’s parents ground her, and she is banned from the big game.
+While home, Heather researches online and finds out who Caitlyn is.
+Heather goes to Vicky’s mother and tells her that Vicky is impersonating a high school student.’’

-Vicky is envisioning her perfect high school pep rally with everyone cheering her on, but in reality she gets dragged away by the cops while her mom watches disapprovingly.
+Vicky envisions her perfect high school pep rally with everyone cheering her on, but in reality, she gets dragged away by the cops while her mom watches disapprovingly.
 It is a bit anticlimactic.

 🔪🔪🔪 (3 Knives)